anjalipandey21/Building_RAG/README.md

 ---

-🤖 MGS636 Lab 5 – Building an Agentic AI & Web App
+🤖 MGS636 Lab 5 – Building an Agentic AI & Web App.

 📌 Overview
 This lab expands upon the RAG system by implementing an **Agentic AI** that can reason step-by-step using tools like math functions and web search.
 It also introduces a web interface using **Streamlit** to make the agent accessible to end-users.